TamtamHero/fw-fanctrl/README.md

 This bash script will to create and activate a service that runs this repo's main script, `fanctrl.py`.
-It will copy `fanctrl.py` (to an executable file `fw-fanctrl`) and `./bin/ectool` to `[prefix-dir(/usr)]/bin` and create a config file in `/etc/fw-fanctrl/config.json`
+It will copy `fanctrl.py` (to an executable file `fw-fanctrl`) and `./bin/ectool` to `[prefix-dir(/usr)]/bin` and create a config file in `[sysconf-dir(/etc)]/fw-fanctrl/config.json`

 this script also includes options to:
 - specify an installation destination directory (`--dest-dir <installation destination directory (defaults to /usr)>`).
 - specify an installation prefix directory (`--prefix-dir <installation prefix directory (defaults to /usr)>`).
+- specify a default configuration directory (`--sysconf-dir <system configuration destination directory (defaults to /etc)>`).
 - disable ectool installation and service activation (`--no-ectool`)
 - disable post-install process (`--no-post-install`)

 # Update

-To install an update, you can just pull the latest commit on the `main` branch of this repository, and run the install script again.
+To install an update, you can pull the latest commit on the `main` branch of this repository, and run the install script again.

 # Uninstall
 ```